Why a Boys' School

 Our administration, faculty and staff design curricula, activities and programs that emphasize key skills, needs and outlets for boys at every juncture in their learning journey.
 Curricula at all grade levels highlight many different perspectives, including female voices.
 In addition, the classroom experience integrates gamesmanship and healthy competition in a collaborative environment, provides many opportunities for movement, and supports the development of executive functioning skills.
 Leveraging the fact that relationships are vital to a positive and successful learning environment for boys, Town promotes strong and durable relationships between boys and their classmates, boys and their teachers, and among faculty and staff.
 The men and women who comprise our faculty bring a diverse range of perspectives, experiences and teaching methods to their relationships with the boys.
 Town’s administration, faculty and staff serve as teachers, coaches and advisors – such that the Athletic Director is also a Computer Science teacher and the Head of School is also a soccer coach – furthering students’ understanding of the range of roles that one can play in a community and ingraining the belief that identities are broad and multi-faceted.

 Town’s program ensures that each boy experiences a range of curricular challenges and provides an opportunity for him to discover new strengths.
 Being a boys’ school enables us to create experiences that thoughtfully and intentionally contribute to boys’ well-roundedness.
 Our state-of-the-art Dolby Family Center for the Performing Arts, which opened its doors in spring 2018, gives us the opportunity to develop a performing arts curriculum that matches the high levels of excellence in our visual arts program.
-In the 2018-19 school year, we added dance for grades 1-6 to our physical education program.
 Through service learning activities and global education, boys expand their understanding of the world and their capacity to contribute positively.
 Town’s outdoor education curriculum commences in the 5th grade and takes boys on annual overnight trips to wilderness destinations throughout California, as close to home as the Marin Headlands and as far afield as Yosemite.

 Boys are encouraged to become leaders at every stage of their Town School education, including developing close relationships with students from other grades.
 Dr. Michael Thompson, author and child psychologist, posits that ideally “every boy would take care of children at some point in his own boyhood… [many boys are] not asked to take care of other people.
 They’re just asked to do their stuff and compete and be a good student and be socially attractive, but not to take care.”
 Through the Families Program, boys across the grades set a positive example for and nurture younger students.
 Upper School students are responsible for guiding their “buddies” in younger grades through various school events and activities.
 Eighth graders regularly visit the kindergarten classrooms for reading, play and mentorship, and they sit together at all school assemblies.
 A partnership between the 7th grade and the Dr. William L. Cobb Elementary School provides boys with an opportunity to read and play with, and serve as role models for, boys and girls in kindergarten.